WEBOTEE · DATA METHODOLOGY

 02

-Independently of your catalog, we continuously crawl the Best-Seller Rank top 1 million ASINs across Amazon.
+Independently of your catalog, we continuously monitor the Best-Seller Rank top 1 million ASINs across Amazon.
 The purpose is not per-ASIN completeness — it is cross-brand breadth.
-By aggregating which sellers appear across many brands and categories, we build the Operator Directory: a register of high-velocity arbitrage and wholesale sellers active across the marketplace.
+By aggregating which sellers appear across many brands and categories, we build the Operator Directory: a register of high-velocity wholesale and multi-brand sellers active across the marketplace.

 What it produces: The Network View and Operator dossiers — showing which operators touch multiple brands simultaneously, even brands you don't manage.
 This is the primary tool for detecting systematic distribution-chain problems that pre-date authorization violations on your own catalog.